About

 The solution

-Employees are empowered to improve digital services and information over time.
+Employees are empowered to improve services and information over time.
 They don't need a lot of training to use the tools.
 They have the space, permission, and support to make improvements.

 People have helpful and timely information so they can stay safe during emergencies.
 They know how to get the services they need.
 They don’t dread dealing with their local government.
 Instead, their experience of government services is good.
 They feel good that their tax dollars are well-spent.
 Budgets get easier to balance due to efficiency gains.